 We recognize that the experiences shared by every class over the course of the 7 weeks spent together in Montana form bonds that are long lasting.
 With increased scholarship support we can make this experience a possibility for future generations of geology students.

-We have been expanding our curriculum within G429 and also adding additional courses such as X479 in efforts to keep the IUGFS at the leading edge of field education.
-Examples of additions to the G429 curriculum include the incorporation of geochemical and isotopic data sets, the use of subsurface well logs for regional correlations of Mesozoic formations, and the addition of field instrumentation such as terrestrial laser scanning and gradient magnetometry.
+We have been expanding our curriculum within X429 in efforts to keep the IUGFS at the leading edge of field education.
+Examples of additions to the X429 curriculum include the incorporation of geochemical and isotopic data sets, the use of subsurface well logs for regional correlations of Mesozoic formations, and the addition of field instrumentation such as terrestrial laser scanning and gradient magnetometry.

-We are also excited to renew the graduate research field experiences that have been so successful in the past; one with a structural focus is planned for the summer of 2017.
-The course, G700 3-D Structural Analysis will be co-taught by Dr. Jim Handschy, now an adjunct faculty member in the department, and Dr. Bruce Douglas.
+We are also excited to renew the graduate research field experiences that have been so successful in the past; one with a structural focus was implemented in the summer of 2017.
+The course, G700 3-D Structural Analysis is co-taught by Dr. Jim Handschy, now a faculty member in the department, and Dr. Bruce Douglas.

 In addition, we are actively developing other graduate level courses and professional short courses on such topics as snow melt hydrology, applications of geodetic techniques to geologic problems, sedimentation and tectonics, and tectonic geomorphology.